 The problem with factory and even most local organic meats is that they are fed pretty much the same type of food as conventional meats, but using organic grains.
 By that I mean they are fed organic corn and organic soy plus a few bits of something else.

-From an environmental perspective, one could easily argue that organic corn and soy are much worse for our waterways and local ecosystem than a GMO conventional field.
+From an environmental perspective, one could argue that organic corn and soy are worse for our waterways and local ecosystem than a well-managed GMO conventional field.
 This is because organic corn/soy require lots of tillage and disruption of the topsoil.
-This causes massive erosion, probably worse than most conventional fields.
+This causes erosion, probably worse than most conventional fields.
+There are pros and cons to each system for sure.

-Conventional, but 'non-GMO' is probably even worse!
+Likewise, one could argue that conventional, but 'non-GMO' are probably even worse!
 Be wary of the 'non-GMO' label unless you know the grains (or sugar) are also raised organically.

-Having the organic system enforce a 0% tolerance to medication makes us feel nice.
+Having the organic system enforce zero tolerance to medication makes us feel nice.
 It sure makes labeling easier: "No antibiotics... ever".
 Yet what happens to the animals who really needed some help through no fault of their own?
 There is really no good outcome that can happen there.

-The conventional system (with what feels like a 100% tolerance to any questionable practice) is also pretty terrible.
-That fake pastoral image on the label is never going to whitewash away the fact that no good will happen there either.
+The conventional system often feels like it has 100% tolerance to any questionable practice.
+That fake pastoral image on the label is never going to whitewash the reality of a conventional CAFO.

 As flawed as the organic system is, we just won't feed food to our family conventional food.
-Most 'local' 'happy' farms are still using conventional practices.
+Many 'local' 'happy' farms are still using conventional practices.

 In fact, that is what made us start our own farm in the first place.
-We just couldn't find meat we were 100% comfortable eating.
+We just couldn't find meat we were 100% comfortable eating (organic or otherwise).

-As we've learned more how conventional agriculture works, we've realized it is appalling and just not worth the risk.
+As we've learned more how conventional agriculture works, we've realized it just isn't for us.

 The best system is one that falls outside of the existing regulations.

-At TC Farm, we raise our animals in ways that keep them healthy... without the need for medications or other shortcuts.
+At TC Farm, we raise our animals in ways that keep them healthy, without the need for routine medications or other shortcuts.
 However, even the healthiest of us still get sick sometimes.
-Most of the time when we are sick, our bodies do just fine recovering.
+Most of the time when we are sick, our bodies recover just fine.
 However, there are times when modern medicine is really important.

 We only use grains that are raised 100% organically.
 Some are certified, others are from fields that are being transitioned to certified status.
 We know they are all non-GMO and never have those toxic fumigants applied.

 We have learned a lot growing TC Farm into the group it is.
-We've partnered with many amazing families who just want the opportunity to raise animals the best way possible.
-The food system makes that really difficult, but I'll save that for another article.
+We've partnered with many amazing families who just want the opportunity to raise animals the best way possible and we are learning more every day.
+The current food system serving our country makes that really difficult, but I'll save that for another article.

 The relevant thing we've found talking with many of the local 'happy' animal farmers, is that they often avoid any sort of organic certification.
 They are happy to get their 'local' grains from their neighbor who is a 'really good' farmer they trust.